Remembering a life that touched many; Lexington man dies in kayak accident - ABC 36 News

 “But never, ever give up because if you continue, I’m sure you will succeed.”

 A GoFundMe Page was created by a man who says he was Mutayongwa’s former soccer coach.
-It has raised more than $15,000 in less than a day.
-It now has a new goal of $17,500.
+With a goal of $20,000, it has raised more than $17,400 as of 12:05 p.m.
+Monday.